How much can you make as a data scientist? Find out in this post.

 Of course, the real answer is not so straightforward.
 For starters, these figures are averages, taking into account the full range of possible salaries from inexperienced data scientists (who will earn less) to highly experienced ones (who can potentially earn a lot more).
 How much you can earn depends on a variety of factors, including education and experience, industry, and location.
 Even the job title will have an impact.
 With all this considered, let’s delve a bit deeper into each of these variables and see what impact each can have on a data scientist’s pay.

 Note: To keep things consistent, we’ll present all figures in US dollars.
-If you’re located outside the US, here’s a simple currency converter that you might find helpful.
+If you’re located outside the U.S., here’s a simple currency converter that you might find helpful.

-2. Data scientist salaries based on experience
+2. Data scientist salary based on experience

 Probably the most important factor determining a data scientist’s salary is their experience level.
 Logically, salaries mirror the skills and knowledge that the role requires.
 However, in a field as specialized as data science, your experience level is particularly important.